footworkjs/skeleton-app/readme.md

-This repository contains the source code for the skeleton FootworkJS application.
 This repository is meant to be used as a base/example starting point for a FootworkJS web application.
 It includes several things pre-scaffolded and setup, including:

 * Uses [Bower](http://bower.io/) for frontend dependencies
 * Uses [Gulp](http://gulpjs.com/) for tasks